Higher education in Alberta: Distance education in Alberta (1970s)

 The 1970s witnessed new institutional developments, the most important being the creation of the fourth Alberta university, Athabasca University, in 1970 by an order in council of the Government of Alberta.
-It was to be a campus-based university, but given decreasing enrollments in university campuses afterwards, the institution followed the model of the British open university specializing in the delivery of distance education courses and programs.
+It was to be a campus-based university, but given decreasing enrolments in university campuses afterwards, the institution followed the model of the British open university specializing in the delivery of distance education courses and programs.
 In 1970, the Alberta government also established the Banff Centre for Continuing Education under the trustee of the University of Calgary.

 The Ministry of Advanced Education was established in 1972.
 The Alberta Council on Admissions and Transfer (ACAT) was established in 1974 to guide the transfer of academic credit among provincial post-secondary institutions.
 In 1975, the Conservative government acknowledged the linkage between education and employment by transferring the Manpower Division from Manpower and Labour to the Department of Advanced Education and Manpower.
 This arrangement existed until 1983, when the manpower portfolio was again separated from Advanced Education.

 A series of new funding policies were introduced in 1973 and 1976.
 These new funding mechanisms took into account factors such as the projection of operational costs over a three-year period and the rate of inflation to determine the allocation of resources for a growing number of institutions.

-Increasing institutional competition and financial restructuring (1980s - 1990s)
+Increasing institutional competition and financial restructuring (1980s–1990s)

 In the 1980s, community colleges began to receive funds in order to establish their own apprenticeship training programs.
 Prior to this, these programs were centralized in technical institutes.
 As technical institutes lost their exclusive control over apprenticeship programs, they gained increased autonomy when Bill 98, the Technical Institutes Act, was approved in 1982, transferring their governance from the provincial government to their own board of governors.
-In the financial front, the 1980s are marked by the introduction of a Supplementary Enrollment Fund for Post-Secondary funding in 1982, which factored in enrollment increases to allocate provincial financial resources.
+In the financial front, the 1980s are marked by the introduction of a Supplementary Enrolment Fund for Post-Secondary funding in 1982, which factored in enrolment increases to allocate provincial financial resources.

 The 1990s saw Alberta's post-secondary system change in terms of significant financial restructuring imposed by the provincial government, and the introduction of a new and targeted funding model that emphasizes accountability and demonstration of results.
 These developments were part of the province's deficit reduction strategy in the Alberta government's 1993 announcement to eliminate its provincial debt within four years.
 The 1990s were characterized by the introduction of funding caps and reduction in overall support for post-secondary programs.
 One such program was a tuition fee policy introduced by the provincial government in 1990–91, which limited the amount of revenue that public post-secondary institutions could generate from fees to 30% of net operating expenditures by the year 2000.
 As a result, Alberta went from being the province with the highest per-capita funding for post-secondary education in 1984 to being the ninth, or second to last in 2000.